chiselstrike/chiselstrike/docusaurus/docs/known_issues.md

 While we do plan to provide you with a better experience in the future, for now if you do want to use external modules, browser-style should work.

-* **Transactions:** ChiselStrike aims to fully support transactions at the endpoint boundary and, at a later date, with user-defined granularity (for advanced users).
-There is a known bug with that, though: endpoints should be serialized so RMW is write, but transactions won't be rolled back if there is an exception in the endpoint and it doesn't complete.

 * **Nested models:** (Also known as relationships.)
 With the exception of the special `OAuthUser` model, it is not possible to embed a model inside another yet.
 The code to persist nested models works, but the code to retrieve them doesn't. 🤷‍♂️